aorogat/Data-Science-and-Software-Engineering/Developer/README.md

 * Strings, from encodind to manipulation.
 * Math Class, System class, Object class, and some other important classes.
 * Streams and Files
+* Generics
 * Java Virtual Machine (JVM) and Memory Management.
+* Multithreading and Synchronization
 * What is after JDK8
 * Some tricks
 * J2SE packages in general.
+* J2EE frameworks in general and RESTful Web Service.

 #### 5- Java - GUI [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IA8t-LdfAli-7uM9ctsZzrJ)
 After this level, you will be able to develop desktop applications.